eth-fabric/awesome-based-preconfs/README.md

 # Awesome Preconfirmations [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of resources, research, and implementations related to preconfirmations in the Ethereum ecosystem.
+Special thanks to [Swapnil](https://x.com/swp0x0) of Nethermind for starting this months ago.
+With his permission we continue it forward.

 ## Table of Contents
 - [Introduction](#introduction)